-Significance in Scale Space (S^3) methodology is useful for the part of this type of analysis where the statistician wonders if observed features, such as the arms along the lines y = x and y = 20 on the right in Figure 1, are "really there".
+Significance in Scale Space $(S^3)$ methodology is useful for the part of this type of analysis where the statistician wonders if observed features, such as the arms along the lines y = x and y = 20 in Figure 1b, are "really there".
 If so, they are worth a deeper search for causes, of the type that was done by Hyndman, Bashtannyk and Grunwald (1996).
 But if not, such effort could be wasted.
-Careful development is done in Section 2, but first the usefulness of S^3 is demonstrated.
+Careful development is done in Section 3, but first the usefulness of $S^3$ is demonstrated.

-Figure 2 shows two versions of S^3 applied to the Melbourne temperature data, at the scale h = 5, as considered on the right in Figure 1.
-The left hand plot considers an estimate of the gradient at a rectangular grid of locations.
+Figure 2 shows two versions of $S^3$ applied to the Melbourne temperature data, at the scale h = 5, as considered in Figure 1b.
+They each start with a gray level display of the bivariate density estimate, and then add symbols to show significant features.
+Figure 2a considers an estimate of the gradient at a rectangular grid of locations.
 If the gradient is significantly different from 0, then an arrow is drawn in the gradient direction.
-Locations with no arrow, have "more noise than signal" (being in regions with very low data density, as seen in the scatterplot on the left in Figure 1), and are thus not highlighted.
+Locations with no arrow, have "more noise than signal" (being in regions with very low data density, as seen in the scatterplot in Figure 1a), and are thus not highlighted.
 The texture of the arrows clearly reveals the dominant ridge along the line y = x.
-It also shows that the horizontal ridge, along the line y = 20 (where today's max temperature is about 20) is also "statistically significant".
+It also shows that the horizontal ridge, along the line y = 20 (where today's maximum temperature is about 20) is also "statistically significant".
 This would justify the search for explanations that was done by Hyndman, Bashtannyk and Grunwald (1996).
-Another interesting feature is some suggestion of a vertical ridge along the line x = 20 (where yesterday's maximum temperatures were about 20 degrees).
-This was not reported by Hyndman, Bashtannyk and Grunwald (1996), because their investigation was conditional on y given x, versus the full bivariate analysis done by S^3 .
-As with the raw smooths, as shown in the right of Figure 1, it is useful to look at the full scale space, i.e. at many different smooths.
-Again a movie version of this can be found at the above web site, in the file ssskdelfig2a.mpg.
+Another interesting feature is a rather faint suggestion of a vertical ridge along the line x = 20 (where yesterday's maximum temperatures were about 20 degrees).
+This was not reported by Hyndman, Bashtannyk and Grunwald (1996), because their investigation was conditional on y given x, versus the full bivariate analysis done by $S^3$ .
+As for conventional smoothing, as shown in Figure 1b, and its companion move version, it is useful to look at the full scale space, i.e. at many different smooths.
+For example, the very faint vertical ridge along x = 20 is seen more clearly using a smaller bandwidth in Figure 4.
+Again a movie version of this can be found at the above web site.